chromium/chromium/docs/webui_build_configuration.md

                 Note: all absolute URLs must either be listed in |excludes| or be mapped in |external_paths|, otherwise a build time error is raised.
+out_folder: The location where bundled files will be placed in.
+Defaults to
+            |target_gen_dir|.
 ```

 #### **Example**